ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 ## Installation

-Install via the ComfyUI Manager by searching for RyanOnTheInside, or...
+Install via the ComfyUI Manager by searching for RyanOnTheInside, or manually by...

 1. Navigate to your ComfyUI's `custom_nodes` directory
 2. Clone the repository: